Templates · Employee ownership

 How is this different from an ESOP administered by Principal Financial or Newport?

 Formal ESOPs are IRS-qualified retirement plans with specific tax treatment, annual valuations, ERISA requirements, and dedicated plan administrators.
 They are powerful and well-suited to businesses of a certain scale.
 EnDAO is a lighter-weight governance and pooling layer for groups that are organizing a buyout — particularly smaller businesses where the full ESOP overhead isn't warranted, or where the buyer group wants to run under a cooperative or worker-ownership model instead of the ESOP structure.
+EnDAO also fits well alongside an Employee Ownership Trust (EOT) — a perpetual-purpose trust structure that is growing as a lower-overhead alternative to ESOPs.
+We record the trustee approvals and the worker-side governance even when the legal wrapper is an EOT rather than an ESOP.

 Ready to set up an employee ownership?